Have you ever been grateful for something negative that happened to you? Well, maybe not while it’s happening.

 All during the time we stayed with her and her husband in the emergency room and throughout her hospital stay she was filled with the joy of her grandson’s recent visit.

 She found that her broken ankle gave her one more way to brag about her grandson to every visitor and to the captive audience of the hospital staff.
-Every nurse and doctor were her prisoner.
+She held captive every nurse and doctor.
 There was no one that was not entitled to see the pictures of the child and hear her stories about him.

 As you are left alone to heal, discover the new support devices God provides for your healing.
 Use every prop you find to get well.
 These props may be private devotions, inspirational meditations, an hour before the Blessed Sacrament or a few minutes just praising God for who he is.
 Progress from whatever prop becomes your wheelchair then graduate to the walker and to the cane at your own pace.
 Grow strong in the Lord and expect that he is giving you a new life.